tentwentyfour/nextcloud-link/README.md

  - [x] Allows the use of streams for file transfer
  - [x] Test Nextcloud connectivity

-There is not yet any support for OCS features, which are coming in a later version.
+There is limited support for OCS features, which will be expanded in a later version.

 ## API